priyanshisharma0980/Interview-Started/Python.md

 ### What is broadcasting in NumPy?
-Broadcasting allows NumPy to perform operations on arrays of different shapes by automatically expanding dimensions without copying data.
+Broadcasting in NumPy is the ability of NumPy to perform arithmetic operations on arrays of different shapes and sizes without explicitly replicating the data.

 ### how to get data from jupyter notebook to powerBI